grafana/auto-triager/README.md

 Where `[issueId]` is the issue id you want to triage (without the brackets).

 This will also update the vector database in case you have new issues in the sqlitedb.

+## How does it work?

+There are two different implementations of the auto triager, one using Gemini with RAG and one using OpenAI fine tuned models.
+In practice the OpenAI doesn't need to be fine tuned but it works better.

+### Gemini with RAG

+The auto-triager uses retrieval-augmented generation (RAG) to generate a long list of historic data that is later sent to the remote model for analysis.

+These are the steps that follows:

+- Reads the issue from Github
+- Converts the issue title/content to an embedded document via [google text embedding api](https://ai.google.dev/gemini-api/docs/embeddings)
+- Queries a pre-built vector database with all the historic issues from Grafana github
+- Puts together a prompt using the historic data, the issue content and the possible labels asking the model to classify the issue
+- Sends the prompt to the model
+- Returns the model's classification JSON output

+### OpenAI fine tuned models

+The auto-triager has a command to generate a dataset that can later be used to fine tune a model via the UI https://platform.openai.com/finetune/

+Two datasets can be generated:

+- A dataset for the qualitizer model.
+- A dataset for the categorizer model.

+The qualitizer model is used to determine if an issue is categorizable or not.